Best Foot Forward

 He hated going home to that, so there he sat, looking at another empty glass at the bar.
-He wondered how many of those he’d had over those one hundred and ninety-one days.
+He wondered how many of those he’d had over those one-hundred-ninety-one days.
 An average of three, but the first three weeks, he hadn’t come there.
 Three whiskeys, three beers, and half a pack of smokes.
-That’s how long it took to get himself home.
+That was how long it took to get himself home.
 Except on what would have been little Zack’s twelfth birthday last month.
-He hadn’t stopped after three that night, and his boss hadn’t even call to ask why he hadn’t come to work or called in sick.
+He hadn’t stopped after three that night, and his boss hadn’t even call to ask why he hadn’t come to work or called in sick the next day.

 He didn’t get so drunk that he’d sit and bawl the same sob-story in the last glass of the evening every night.
 In fact, he rarely spoke or interacted at all, suffering his grief alone.

-He wasn’t the only regular there, and he’d come to know more about some of them.
-There were three kind, not counting himself.
+He wasn’t the only regular there, and he’d come to know more about some of them from listening in on conversations.
+There were mainly three kinds, not counting himself.
 Some were so damn social they came there for the friendships, and they really seemed close.
 All with rough edges, but they were inclusive, and he usually liked that bunch.
 Mainly because they quickly got the drift, left him alone, and sometimes included him in a round.

-Sometimes, a younger clientele would come in and shout and play darts, loudly, and they’d drink too much and sometimes brawl over a girl.
+Sometimes, a younger clientele would come in and shout and play darts, loudly, and they’d drink too much and at times brawl over a girl.

 Pritchard didn’t mind them, either.
 They reminded him of his own youth.
 He’d been a troublemaker, and his mother-in-law, rest her soul, had literally dropped her teeth when she opened the door to meet Monica’s new boyfriend.